-During the Judicial Emergency, the following changes have been made to the ARD Program and the application process:
+During COVID-19, the following changes have been made to the ARD Program and the application process:

 Community service will still be assigned for all ARD cases and the opportunities to get the community service waived will remain the same.
 The District Attorney’s Office is aware of limited community service opportunities at the moment and understands many defendants may not be able to complete community service until late in their ARD supervision due to coronavirus concerns.

-Alcohol Highway Safety School will soon be available online for defendants to complete.
+Alcohol Highway Safety School is available online for defendants to complete.

 CRN evaluations will be conducted over the telephone.
 There may be some delay in getting these completed, but Probation, Parole & Pretrial Services will give ARD cases priority scheduling consideration.